Euro 2016: We'll go all out against Northern Ireland, says Gareth Bale

-After claiming bragging rights over England by finishing top of Group B, Wales star Bale savours prospect of a new Battle of Britain vs N Ireland today
+After claiming bragging rights over England by finishing top of Group B, Wales star Bale savours prospect of a new Battle of Britain in the round-of-16 encounter vs Northern Ireland today

 Dinard (France): After claiming “bragging rights” over England, Wales star Gareth Bale said he was savouring the prospect of a new Battle of Britain against Northern Ireland at the European Championship finals.